-I took on the iconic 4 day 3 night Inca Trail Expedition a month before my 70th birthday.
+I took on walking the Inca Trail ... the iconic 4 day 3 night hike ... a month before my 70th birthday.

 It has a number of physical challenges but acclimatization, or acclimating, is very important.

-A young, fit friend recently arrived in Cusco and suffered such bad altitude sickness that her dream of doing the Inca Trail were shattered when she had to return to sea level to recover.
+A young, fit friend had recently arrived in Cusco and suffered such bad altitude sickness that her dream of walking the Inca Trail were shattered when she had to return to sea level to recover.

 Cusco is located at 3 400 metres (11 000 feet) above sea level and on the hike you crest two mountains classified as “very high”.
 One of 4 215 metres (13 700 feet) and the next at 4 000 metres (13 000 feet).

 The hike was tough but rewarding.
-It was an opportunity to meet and bond with some fantastic people and like everything in life the occasional a..hole.
-There are many groups hiking but to preserve the trail and prevent overcrowding there is a limit of 500 people on the Trail (this includes the porters, guides and hikers).
+It was an opportunity to meet and bond with some fantastic people and like in every day life the occasional a..hole.
+There are many companies selling hikes on this route but to preserve the trail and prevent overcrowding there is a daily limit of 500 people on the trail (this includes the porters, guides and hikers).

 We went with Alpaca Expeditions a highly professional, locally owned and run company.
 The company was started by Raul Ccolque, a young Peruvian, who started as a porter worked his way up to becoming a tour guide and now is the owner and active manager of a successful and growing business.